sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Make different leveled rooms spawn different kinds and number of npcs

 ## Bugs
+* getting rid of the wrong npc
+* npcs jump over sword

 ## Ideas
 * Have blocks that can be broken with an axe or other action.
 They can also